danzu511/tictactoe/README.md

 Known bugs:
 1. When viewing old games and scrolling past the last or first game, event listeners which control turns, are removed.
 They are created back by switching games again.
 I suppose try to fix the part "else if (event.key === 'ArrowUp'|| event.key === 'ArrowDown')" inside renderGrid, as it deletes the event listeners.
 2. Old eventlisteners for scrolling through games are not removed, atleast when pressing oldGames again
+4. Eventlistener for coloring the grid is not removed when creating a new grid before the game has finished.
-3. Changing screen sizes without refresh messes up the UI
+4. Changing screen sizes without refresh messes up the UI
-4. Outside API used for getting user's IP doesn't always work
+5. Outside API used for getting user's IP doesn't always work

 Set up guide for local hosting/development:
 1. "npm install" to install node_modules